bsLab/xfer2/README.md

 ```

 The IP address specifies the public IP address.
 If IP==0, then xfer tries to lookup the IP address.
 This can succeed or not.
 Instead of using the `-ip` flag with an IP address (null), the `-s` option without an argument can be used.
 The optional `-N` flag specifies a file that is used to transfer only files (and directories) that are newer than this file.
+This enables the incremental file transfer mode.

 ## Client (File Consumer)